catherg/mybots/README.md

 ###### Credit for the diagram goes to Karl Sims

-The process of selection if first taken by a random array of weights produced in the parent solution, and then these weights are made into a copy which is put into the children solution.
+The process of selection is started by a random array of weights produced in the parent solution, and then these weights are made into a copy which is put into the children solution.
 Then these weights in the children solution are randomly mutated.
 After the mutation, these children weights are compared to the parent weights.
 The ultimate goal of this process of seleciton is to find the largest possible fitness value.
-This means that when these weights are compared, the largest weight produced is put into the parent array.
+This means that when these weights are compared, the largest weight produced is replaced into the parent array.
 Then after all the generations are run, the largest weight out of the final parent array is used to make the final simulation.

 #### Optimization Results/Observed Behavior:

 The optimization results were that the creature moved and wiggled more.
-With the wiggling and the small jumps, the creature was able to travel further back compared to when was completely randomized.
+With the wiggling and the small jumps, the creature was able to travel further back compared to when it was completely randomized.

 Ex.
 <img width="261" alt="experiment1_pic" src="https://user-images.githubusercontent.com/116319364/224860467-9a49f74a-09cd-4c0d-9f7d-2ddccf9d1211.png">